MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deployment-pipelines-new-ui.md

 * Filter by item type or sync status.
 * Sort by name, type, or sync status
 * Zoom in/out in the pipeline view

-These functionalities don't impact item selection.
-They hve a visual affect only and are there to help you navigate and find the items you need.
+* Unsupported items in the pipeline can be seen and filtered, but not deployed.
+* Custom actions for deployment pipelines, such as *Configure rules*, are no longer available in the item menu but are available elsewhere in the UI.
+The item menu list is now the same as the menu on the workspace page.

-#### New functionalities supported only in the new UI
+* The following functionalities are supported only in the new UI

   * [Workspace folders](./understand-the-deployment-process.md#folders-in-deployment-pipelines-preview) - View the workspace items by their folder hierarchy.
 To deploy items in a subfolder, navigate to that folder.
   * [Parent/child items](../../data-warehouse/dimensional-modeling-dimension-tables.md#unbalanced-hierarchies) - Child items are shown but can't be deployed.
 During deployment, the child item is recreated in the target stage in each deployment.
-* Unsupported items in the pipeline can be seen and filtered, but not deployed.

-#### Item menu

-The item menu list is the same as the menu on the workspace page.
-This means that custom actions for deployment pipelines, such as *Configure rules*, are no longer available in the item menu but are available elsewhere in the UI.

 ## What remains unchanged